-A new merchant's guide to shipping & fulfillment options
+A new merchant's guide to shipping and fulfillment options

-Don’t get too comfortable, though.
-To really settle into your groove as a new online merchant, you’ve still got to solidify a supply chain, sort out your marketing approach, and develop a strategy for filling and shipping orders in an efficient and cost-effective manner.
+Setting up your online store is just the first part of starting an ecommerce business.
+To really settle into your groove as a new online merchant, you have to solidify a supply chain and develop a strategy for filling and shipping orders in an efficient and cost-effective manner.

-Many new merchants don’t give much thought to the last of those tasks, either because they don’t know their options or because they fail to appreciate the impact it has on their customers’ buying experience.
+A common mistake that new merchants make is to ignore the last of those tasks, either because they don’t know their options or because they fail to appreciate the impact it has on their customers’ buying experience.
 Shoddy shipping and fulfillment practices can lead to delivery delays, order errors, and a general lack of communication between merchant and customer.
 Select the wrong strategy and you could also find that your business becomes unprofitable.

 In this post, we’ll provide a high-level overview of several options for shipping and fulfilling ecommerce orders, along with the pros and cons of each.
-Keep in mind that there’s no “one-size-fits-all” approach for this stuff, and what works well for one business may actually hamper another.
+Keep in mind that there’s no “one-size-fits-all” approach and what works well for one business may actually hinder another.
 By knowing your options and choosing the one that fits your store best, you’ll be well-positioned to provide first-rate service to your customers, from checkout all the way through delivery.

-For many ecommerce entrepreneurs, shipping and fulfillment starts with a pile of corrugated cardboard and bubble wrap in a garage somewhere.
-Now, that might sound dismal (long nights and paper cuts come to mind), but there are some distinct advantages (and disadvantages) to taking it into your own hands.
+For many ecommerce entrepreneurs who store their own inventory, shipping and fulfillment starts with a pile of corrugated cardboard and bubble wrap in a garage somewhere.
+While this might not appeal to everyone, there are some distinct advantages (and disadvantages) to taking it into your own hands.

 Pros of DIY shipping and fulfillment